Respecting your privacy

 If you are an anonymous visitor, the information we collect is not capable of personally identifying you.

 A 'cookie' is a packet of information placed on a user's computer by a website for record keeping purposes.
-Cookies are generally used on Rate Detective’s websites to:
+Cookies are generally used on Spotter Finance’s websites to:

 - monitor traffic - we use tracking companies to gather anonymous information about how people are using our websites, this information includes time of visit, pages visited, and some system information about the type of computer you are using.
 We use this information to enhance the content and services offered on the site